lkgarcia/whitepaper/blog/01-banking-reimagined-through-agentic-ai.md

 ## Introduction

 The banking sector is experiencing rapid innovation in artificial intelligence.
 Recent advances in **generative AI** (e.g. large language models capable of producing human-like text) have already begun to augment customer service, fraud detection, and more.

+> *By 2028, organizations that leverage multiagent AI for 80% of customer-facing business processes will dominate.*
+> *Gartner, 2025[^6]*

 Now, a new evolution is underway toward **“agentic AI,”** where AI systems don’t just inform humans but can **take action** on their own.
 In banking, this means moving beyond static chatbots or decision support tools to AI-driven agents that can autonomously perform tasks – from executing transactions to answering complex customer requests – all while navigating the bank’s systems and rules.
 This paradigm shift carries significant implications for retail banking: it offers the potential for unprecedented efficiency and 24/7 personalized service, but also demands careful design to ensure compliance, security, and trust.
 In this paper, we explore what agentic AI is, how it can be applied in banking, a forward-looking scenario of agents in action, current industry developments, and recommendations for banks to adopt these technologies responsibly.

 ## Technical Fundamentals of Agentic AI